Eul-yong Ta: Lee's reaction

 Lee Eul-yong had seen the parodies of Eul-yong Ta "just once."
 He regrets the incident and has said that he should have controlled his temper as a veteran on the field.
 To a question asking him whether he was offended, he responded that he was not offended by the parodies and content "as long as people laughed from the parodies." (그런 건 없다. 사람들이 그걸로 재미있으면 됐다.)

+In 2016, Lee featured in a commercial for Canon Korea along with his former international teammate Ahn Jung-hwan, recreating the incident but with Lee slapping Ahn's head instead.

 Eul-yong Chook

 In late 2005, another picture of Lee began to surface on the internet, which showed him in Bucheon FC's uniform performing a mid-air kick during the match against Suwon Samsung Bluewings.
 Like Eul-yong Ta, the picture became subject to parodies which include a photoshopped picture of Lee kicking Junichiro Koizumi to reflect the anti-Japanese sentiment in Korea and also Apolo Anton Ohno.